dasdzy/LeekwarsMyLeeks/README.md

 Visit my farmer on https://leekwars.com/farmer/67799

-This is a script for a leek with more mp and less strength and hitpoints.
+Nita is a script for a leek with more mp and less strength and hitpoints.

 For those wondering:
 - Yes, this is a basic abstraction, hope that helps many users.